Dublin Philosophical Society: Continuation of the Society

 The Dublin Philosophical Society continued under the new guise of the Medico-Philosophical Society, from 1756 until 1831.
 John Rutty, Dr. Hugh Hamilton (uncle to later University Philosophical Society Patron George Alexander Hamilton), David MacBride, George Cleghorn, all of whom had delivered several papers to the Dublin Philosophical Society and continued the practice of paper reading.
 The papers presented could cover natural history, natural philosophy, medicine, ethics, as well as politics, similar in style and subject matter to those of the Dublin Philosophical Society.
 Whilst a significant proportion of the members had studied at Trinity College Dublin it was predominantly aligned with Royal College of Physicians of Ireland.

 While the society may have existed outside of Trinity College Dublin for the first time in seventy-three years, the tradition established by the society of having academic papers published in Philosophical Transactions continued in within the college.

-Restoration to Trinity College

-In November 1842 to mark the original session date the Dublin Philosophical Society was reformed under its original name.
-One hundred and sixty years after its inception the society fully returned to Trinity College Dublin in February 1843 becoming the Dublin University Philosophical Society, with then Provost Franc Sadleir as its senior patron and George Alexander Hamilton as vice-patron, with Richard Whately the Archbishop of Dublin.
-In keeping with tradition the society met each Monday, offering its members the opportunity of reading papers on scientific, philosophical and literally subjects.

-Some years later the society dropped the "Dublin" prefix becoming known as the University Philosophical Society as it is in the college today.